chandler-barlow/Node-Excercise-Tracking-API/README.md

 ```
 docker-compose up -d
 ```
-or if you want to see the console logs from the server
+or if you want to see the console logs from the server ( The server logs all requests to console with morgan so the logs are pretty informative)

 ```
 docker-compose up
 ```

-To access it after you start the containers or make requests Use port 3000.
+The only exposed port is 3000, if you want to change the port check the dockerfile documentation included.

 To make a request use